abolz/CmdLine2/README.md

     // or:
     // std::vector<std::wstring> include_directories;

-    cmd.Add(
-        "I",
-        "Include directories",
+    cli.Add("I", "Include directories",

         // `Var` works with STL containers, too. cl::Var(include_directories),

-        // A value of `zero_or_more` allows to specify the option multiple times
+        // A value of `yes` allows to specify the option multiple times
         // on the command line.
 Each occurrence will add a string to the
         // `include_directories` array.
-        cl::NumOpts::zero_or_more,
+        cl::Multiple::yes,

-        // The `HasArg::required` flag tells the parser the an "-I" must have an
+        // The `Arg::required` flag tells the parser that an "-I" must have an
         // argument specified.
 Either using the "-I=dir" syntax or as an
         // additional argument like "-I dir".
-        cl::HasArg::required
+        cl::Arg::required
         );

-    // The `cmd` object now knows everything it needs to know to parse the
+    // The `cli` object now knows everything it needs to know to parse the
     // command line argument array.

     // The Cmdline::Parse method takes a pair of iterators, parses the command